Steven J. Stack, MD

 Dr. Stack has served as medical director of multiple emergency departments, including St. Joseph East (Lexington), St. Joseph Mt.
 Sterling (rural eastern Kentucky) and Baptist Memorial Hospital (Memphis, Tenn.).
 He is the first emergency medicine board-certified physician to serve on the AMA-BOT.

-Dr. Stack has special expertise in health information technology (IT) and has been chair of the AMA’s Health Information Technology Advisory Group from 2007 to the present.
+Dr. Stack has special expertise in health information technology (IT) and has been chair of the AMA’s Health Information Technology Advisory Group from 2007 to 2013.
 He has also served on multiple federal advisory groups for the Office of the National Coordinator for Health Information Technology (ONC), including the Information Exchange, PCAST Report, and Strategic Plan workgroups.
 A member of its board of directors since 2011, Dr. Stack is currently the secretary of eHealth Initiative, a non-profit association committed to improving health care through the advancement of health IT.

 Born and raised in Cleveland, Dr. Stack graduated magna cum laude from the College of the Holy Cross in Worcester, Mass., where he was a Henry Bean Scholar for classical studies.
 He then returned to Ohio, where he completed his medical school and emergency medicine residency training at the Ohio State University before moving to Memphis to begin his clinical practice.
 In June 2006 Dr. Stack and his family relocated to Lexington to be closer to their families in Ohio.